evanx/redishub/README.md

 #### Why do my client certs have CN and OU names only?

-Our scripts assist with generating RedisHub client certs with DN defaults such that:
+Our scripts assist with generating WebServa client certs with DN defaults such that:
 - CN - unique identity (user/device ID) granted access to the account
 - OU - role for access by this cert
-- O - RedisHub account as per an individual or organisation
+- O - WebServa account as per an individual or organisation
 - Other location fields are optionally specified

-Note that an authoritative Telegram.org account is linked to the RedisHub account.
+Note that an authoritative Telegram.org account is linked to the WebServa account.
 Therefore an organisation, like an individual, should create its own Telegram.org account, e.g. using a prepaid SIM.

-#### What are RedisHub lambdas?
+#### What are WebServa lambdas?

 These are envisaged as Redis-based lambdas that can be composed into microservices and apps.
 I'm choosing to misdefine "lambdas" as server-side components which access one or more keyspaces.